LSS-Manager/LSSM-V.4/docs/en_US/README.md

 :::

 ### Step 2: Userscript
-If Tampermonkey was successfully installed in your browser, you can either click <a :href="$theme.variables.server + 'lssm-v4.user.js'" target="_blank">here</a> or create a new userscript with the following content:
+If Tampermonkey was successfully installed in your browser, you can either click [here][lssm.userscript] or create a new userscript with the following content:

 @[code js](@userscript)